Bhutan - Snowman Trek Part 3

 And just like that, civilization…and beer :-)

 Our last camp.
 It is finished.
 I am sad and elated at the same time.
-The Snowman Trek embodies the duality of experience.
-To enjoy it, one needs to employ a non-dualistic perception of reality.
+The Snowman Trek embodies the extremes of experience.
+To enjoy it, one needs to employ a middle way, don’t get swayed by either and just enjoy being in the wilderness in each moment.
 Easier said than done, but what an opportunity for practice!

 What remains is gratitude